 Like many ground-nesting species, the Lava Gull is most endangered from introduced non-native species like feral cats and rats that attack and eat adults and/or young hatchlings.
 The Galapagos National Park has several non-native species control programs in place, and this has helped to stabilize the population thanks to its success.
 Nevertheless, because of the small numbers of Lava Gulls and because they are found nowhere else, this species is at risk and being carefully monitored.

-Fast Facts about Galapagos Lava Gull
+Fast Facts about the Galapagos Lava Gull

 - Their name comes from the fact that the color of their feathers resembles that of lava rocks